whitneyburton/portfolios/students/1610-back/michael-schutte/m3_portfoltio_schutte.md

 For future improvement, I recommend gaining more command of your work flow tools, especially the text editor.
 It’s a minor thing, but there were a couple times where you made moves to implement an idea, and a laggy mouse drag or selection caused you to forget what your original goal was.
 I am incredibly proud of our project, and I firmly believe it was taken to the next level by your fastidious code reviews and high quality Ruby style.
 Best of luck on future projects!

+To Lucy Conklin: Lucy is an absolute positive influence on our cohort.
+She brings an air of maturity, respect, and excitement like no one else.
+She contributes considerably to the overall mood of our cohort, which is generally congenial and supportive.
+This all comes along with her top notch technical skills.
+She is a thorough problem solver, and innovative thinker.
+I am happy for anyone who gets to work with her in the future.

 ### Being a Community Member

-(feedback to me)
+From Kenia Farias: I think today's spike was super helpful.
+I was able to successfully set up a bullet journal and I'm really excited to get more organized.
+I think this is a great way for Turing students to organize their day to day work/lives wich really helps with time management.
+Thanks for taking the time to go through the bullet journal!

+From Staci Williams: Great Spike today Mike!
+I am really excited to use my new journal and stop trying to use ten different things to stay organized.
+Thank you for taking the time to give a spike and give us some of your knowledge.
+Much appreciated!

+From Gabi Procell: I have the worst time with finding effective methods to organize my schedule.
+Thank you, Schutte, for presenting a Spike session on Bullet Journaling.
+I felt that this is a productivity method that I will be able to maintain, and it was even easier to get started by having someone guide me through the concept.

+From Ken Lee: Hey Mike, thanks for the Time Management/Bullet Journal spike today.
+I will try out this new technique to keep up the positive feedback from checking off things on my list.

 ### Playing a Part

-* Served as Student Advisory Board representative
+* Served as Student Advisory Board representative.
-* Delivered a lightning talk to motivate Turing community members to think about how their backgrounds can influence how they make quality software.
+* Delivered a lightning talk to motivate Turing community members to think about how their backgrounds can influence how they make [quality software](https://docs.google.com/presentation/d/1e6vKMp3OeroUAIOau76Jc6030lTgTJ_icIaaVLwr7vc/edit#slide=id.p).
+* Served as TA for the back-end Try Turing day.
+* Led a Friday Spike about time management using the [Bullet Journal](https://gist.github.com/tmikeschu/01bb409b8f51bc59c95ef14cab45af30) technique.

 ------------------